Skip to content

 The recipe portion calculator sample uses the default intelligence system as shipped.
 No edits.

-When someone ran /extract on the Vision, the extraction skill loaded intelligence/knowledge/ooux-methodology.md and intelligence/knowledge/entity-modeling.md.
-The output (Recipe, Ingredient, Serving, ScalingRatio) is what those knowledge files produce.
+• /ontology loaded intelligence/knowledge/ooux-methodology.md + entity-modeling.md.
+Output (Recipe, Ingredient, ScalingRatio) is what those knowledge files produce.

-When /map ran, the mapping skill loaded the pattern catalog and the governance principles.
-It fired the image-attribute visual cue on Recipe and assigned card_grid for the browse context.
-These assignments are directly traceable to the rules in those knowledge files.
+• /architecture loaded the pattern catalog + governance principles.
+Fired the image-attribute visual cue on Recipe and assigned card_grid : with_filters for the browse screen.
+Directly traceable to the rules in those files.

-When Claude Code later builds, it reads the same knowledge files.
-The typography decisions it makes on the detail page follow intelligence/knowledge/typography-systems.md.
-The spatial decisions follow spatial-systems.md.
-The recipe app and the knowledge files do not disagree, because they are the same text.
+• Claude Code at build time reads the same knowledge files.
+Typography decisions on the detail screen follow typography-systems.md.
+Spatial decisions follow spatial-systems.md.
+The app and the knowledge files don't disagree — they're the same text.

 How to think about editing the system

-Start by reading, not by editing.
+• Start by reading, not editing.
 The defaults are opinionated.
 Understand the opinion first.

-Edit when you disagree.
+• Edit when you disagree.
 If the critique rubric pushes back on a decision you know is right for your product, adjust the rubric.
-If a pattern in the catalog does not fit your domain, rewrite it or add one.

-Do not edit to remove opinions.
-An intelligence system without opinions is a prompt.
-The whole point of the system is that it takes a stance.
-Your edits should refine the stance, not erase it.
+• Don't edit to remove opinions.
+An intelligence system without opinions is just a prompt.
+The whole point is that it takes a stance.

 Where to next